 The principles of maritime law, its multiple treatises and statutes, and its many overlapping laws leaves many clients wondering, “Just what is general maritime law?”
 If you or a loved one was recently injured aboard a vessel, an experienced maritime injury lawyer at Mithoff Law can only help you navigate this complex area of the law and investigate your accident so that you can pursue the best possible outcome for your claim.

 We have decades of experience handling maritime and offshore personal injury cases.
-Call us today at 713-654-1122 or contact us online to meet with Mithoff Law’s admiralty and maritime attorneys and learn about your options.
+Call us today at 713-654-1122 to meet with Mithoff Law’s admiralty and maritime attorneys and learn about your options.

 More Helpful Resources by Mithoff Law: